6 min read

 The presidential debates highlighted inflation pains felt by families, but the economy was discussed as if it were two different worlds.

-The Atlantic Council has prepared a set of (really good) charts on the US Economy with some key items that should have gotten more airtime the debate:
+The Atlantic Council has prepared a set of (really good) charts on the US Economy with some key items that should have gotten more airtime in the debate:

 • The US leads the G7 nations in economic rebound, but